 The national Green Ribbon Schools program highlights K-12 schools in Minnesota and across the nation that are saving energy and reducing operating costs, creating environmentally friendly learning spaces, promoting student health and providing environmental education to incorporate sustainability into their curricula.
-A Minnesota GreenStep Schools program, based upon Green Ribbon Schools and GreenStep Cities, is in development and currently encouraging public and private K-12 schools/school districts to join.
+The Minnesota GreenStep Schools program, based upon Green Ribbon Schools and Minnesota GreenStep Cities & Tribal Nations programs, is open for pilot participants from public and private K-12 schools/school districts, green clubs, and resource organizations.

 At least two informational/educational activities or creation of a group to work on such; promotion of/assistance with Friendly Front Yards, block clubs, neighborhood associations.
-Report under action 2.1 marketing & outreach programs that are limited to promoting/achieving residential energy use reduction and energy efficiency; report business outreach campaigns under BP 25; report youth/student engagement in city government under 24.6; report other targeted campaigns under topic-specific actions, e.g. 23.3
+Report marketing & outreach programs that are limited to promoting/achieving residential energy/water use reduction under BPA 2.1.
+Report business outreach campaigns under BP25.
+Report youth/student engagement in local/tribal government under BPA 24.6.
+Report other targeted campaigns under topic-specific actions, e.g. BPA 23.3.

-Sustained activities and multiple reported outcomes such as increased multi-modal commuting, increased electric vehicle adoption, equitable access to local and healthy foods, reduced water and energy use, increased local food production, increased business vitality, etc.
+Recurring activities and multiple reported outcomes involving diverse audiences within the community with: increased multimodal commuting, increased electric vehicle adoption, equitable access to local and healthy foods, reduced water and energy use, improved water and air quality, etc.